Complexity of Geometric programming in the Turing model and application to nonnegative tensors: Introduction

-In Section \ref{sec:coerc}, we discuss the coercivity of $f(\x)$: necessary and sufficient conditions for $f$ to have compact sublevel sets: $f(\x)\le t$ for all $t\in\R$.
-In Section \ref{sec:minpoints}, we discuss various properties of $K_{\min}(f)$: the set of the minimal points of $f$ under the coerciveness condition.
+In Section \ref{sec:coerc}, we discuss the coerciveness of $f(\x)$: necessary and sufficient conditions for $f$ to have compact sublevel sets: $f(\x)\le t$ for all $t\in\R$.
+In Section \ref{sec:minpoints}, we discuss elementary properties of the set of minimizers of $f$, under the coerciveness condition.
+In Section \ref{sec:boundKmin}, we introduce a compact convex subset $K(f,R)$ of the epigraph of $f$, which is useful to ``localize'' the minimization problem for $f$.